miguelsolans/miguelsolans/README.md

 ### Hi there 👋

-My name is Miguel Solans and I'm a half French & Portuguese Software Developer.
-Currently I'm based in Braga.
+My name is Miguel Solans and I am half French & half Portuguese Software Developer.
+Currently, I am based in Braga.
 I am available to embrace new projects, drop me a line on my [LinkedIn page](https://www.linkedin.com/in/miguelsolans/).

 ### Quick Answers